wesleyit/python_ipython_notebooks/README.md

 ------------

 This setup includes the default Python3 kernel, a R kernel, a Ruby kernel and a Bash kernel.
-But you have to prepare some things before install Jupyter.
+You have to prepare some things before install Jupyter.

 ### Python3

-You will need to have Python 3 previously installed.
+You will need to have Python3 previously installed.
 It is necessary to have the virtualenv and pip packeges installed somehow.
-You can use the operating system Python 3 packages, Anaconda, Pyenv, any of them.
+You can use the operating system Python3 packages, Anaconda, Pyenv, any of them.

 ### Bash

-You don't need to install additional packages, the `start.sh` script already install the bash_kernel using pip.
+You do not need to install additional packages, the `start.sh` script already installs the bash_kernel using pip.

 ### R